 3. Andrea Bocelli

 Often recognized as the most beautiful voice in the world, Andrea Bocelli is a world-renowned Italian opera singer.

-Bocelli was born with severely diminished eyesight due to congenital glaucoma and at the age of twelve, after a football accident, he became completely blind.
+Bocelli was born with severely diminished eyesight due to congenital glaucoma, and at the age of 122, after a football accident, he became completely blind.

-However, he was considered a child prodigy and a truly talented musician and Bocelli can play the drums, flute, guitar, and saxophone.
+However, he was considered a child prodigy and a truly talented musician — Bocelli can play the flute, guitar, drums, and saxophone.

-He has since sold over 75 million records (including pop, classical, opera, and greatest hits) and tours internationally.
+His rise to fame came in the mid-1990s during a performance at the 44th Sanremo Music Festival.
+Since then, Bocelli has sold over 75 million records (including pop, classical, opera, and greatest hits) and tours internationally.

 4. George Shearing

-He moved to the United States and continued to make records and tour live until his death in 2011.
+Later in his career, Shearing moved to the United States.
+Here, he continued to make records and tour live until his death in 2011.

 5. Diane Schuur